CrissCCL/Temp_ControlMod/README.md

 | Processing 4 GUI (Monitoring & Logging) | ⚙️ In Progress |
 |  PCB Design with Improved Measurement Stability  | ⚙️ In Progress |

+> The project now features a Processing 4 graphical interface that replaces the previous MATLAB-based monitoring, data recording and data logging system.
+> This new GUI allows real-time temperature monitoring and data recording, alongside the ongoing development of a custom PCB to improve measurement stability and reduce signal noise.

 ## 🔄 Control Loop